gregwebs/rust-process-iterator/README.md

 Things in this package should look somewhat familiar to the `Child` data type that is getting wrapped.
 Of notable addition is the `Output` type, in particular `Output::ToFd` which directs the command builder to direct output directly to a given file (which must have a valid descriptor).

+# Development

+You can encapsulate development of this library in a docker container.
+There is a `./bin/cargo` script for invoking cargo in a container with the working directory mounted.